Combining MLAG Redundancy with VXLAN VTEP Functionality

 lag.mlag.vtep: False

-The MLAG VTEP works for both static VXLAN and EVPN signalled topologies.
+The MLAG VTEP works for both static VXLAN and EVPN signalled topologies, using either IPv4 or IPv6 VTEPs.
+IGP configuration is automatically applied based on active modules.

 Customizing the Address Allocation Pool